 At the top of the hill is Cabot Tower, named after John Cabot who discovered North America in the 1400’s.
 It’s also where the first transatlantic wireless signal was received in 1901.
 Signal Hill has got views, history and a number of hiking trails, it’s a must-see St. John’s attraction.

-Taste Port at Newman Wine Vaults
+Newman Wine Vaults

 Port in St. John’s?
 Yes, you read that right.
 St. John’s is actually the only place outside of Portugal that has aged port wine.
 Barrels of port arrived in St. John’s by mistake (while avoiding pirates) when they were being shipped to English aristocrats.